EPCCed/ARCHER2-upgrade2025-issues/MPI_halobench/README.md

 # Halobenchmark

+## Note

+No output to stderr seen when running these benchmarks and all output to stdout provided below.

 ## Symptoms

 When the new image is used in 128 process single node testing the performance of the MPI benchmark is significantly worse.